AllenCellModeling/actk/README.md

 ordered, and normalized FOV images as OME-Tiffs.
 * `actk singlecellfeatures run --dataset {path to dataset}`, Generate a features JSON file for each cell in the dataset.
+* `actk singlecellimages run --dataset {path to dataset}`, Generate bounded 3D images and 2D projections for each cell in the dataset.
+* `actk makediagnosticsheet run --dataset {path to dataset}`, Generate diagnostic sheets for single cell images.
+Useful for quality control.

 ## Installation
 **Install Requires:** The python package, `numpy`, must be installed prior to the